Baptismal regeneration: Anglicanism

+In 1549 Thomas Cranmer wrote in the first prayer book, after the baptism by immersion, or by pouring if the child was too weak for immersion; "Almighty God the father of our lord Jesus Christ, who hath regenerate thee by water and the holy ghost, and hath given unto thee remission of all thy sins: he vouchsafe to anoint thee with the unction of his holy spirit, and bring thee to the inheritance of everlasting life.
+Amen."

+And furthermore; "Take this white vesture for a token of the innocence, which by Gods grace in this holy sacrament of Baptism, is given unto thee: and for a sign whereby thou art admonished, so long as thou livest, to give thyself to innocence of living, that, after this transitory life, thou mayest be partaker of the life everlasting.
+Amen."

-In 1552 an invitation to the congregation was inserted into the Anglican baptism rite to give thanks to God that the newly baptized are "regenerate and grafted into the body of Christ's congregation".
-There were at least three periods in the history of English Anglicanism when the doctrine caused heated debate.
-In the seventeenth century, some puritans objected strongly (it was mentioned specifically at the Savoy Conference in 1660); the subject come to the fore again in 1810 and after the rise of the Tractarian Movement it was again hotly debated and gave rise to the celebrated Gorham Case.
+In the 1552 Book of Common Prayer, an invitation to the congregation was inserted to give thanks to God that the newly baptized are "regenerate and grafted into the body of Christ's congregation" which remains in the 1662 Book of Common Prayer.

+There were at least three periods in the history of English Anglicanism when the doctrine was disputed.
+In the seventeenth century, the puritans objected strongly (it was mentioned specifically at the Savoy Conference in 1660); the subject come to the fore again in 1810 and after the rise of the Tractarian Movement it was again hotly debated and gave rise to the celebrated Gorham Case, wherein the Church of England decided in favor of Baptismal Regeneration, but the secular court overruled them.

 Differing Anglican attitudes

 In his summary of the situation from 1810 onwards, Nockles detects at least seven different strands of thought on the subject: